librato/librato-rack/README.md

       g.measure 'hits', 18
     end

-Symbols can be used interchangably with strings for metric names.
+Symbols can be used interchangeably with strings for metric names.

 ## Cross-Process Aggregation